 - 5-alpha reductase and aromatase inhibitors: These compounds have been shown to increase blood quantities of bioavailable testosterone by blocking the synthesis of estrogen.

 Proper amounts of rest, diet, and exercise have been found to promote higher and healthier levels of testosterone and other beneficial hormones.
 Unfortunately, when quantities of these hormones have already fallen, it becomes more difficult to sustain an active lifestyle, which exacerbates hormone deficiencies.
-This ‘catch-22’ situation creates a detrimental cycle that is difficult to reverse.
+This ‘catch-22’ situation creates a detrimental cycle that is difficult to have.
 This is where bio-identical hormone replacement really shines – it sets a process in motion that can foster self-perpetuating health.

 We encourage our patients to abstain from overeating and excessive alcohol use, as these habits can lead to higher body fat percentages.
 Excess fat can absorb and store available testosterone, making it unavailable for the body’s use.
 Hormone bioavailability can also be negatively impacted by certain diseases, so be sure to discuss any concerns with us during your consultation.
 We can help you construct a full weekly regimen that accounts for exercise, diet, and nutritional supplementation.